mongodb/mongo-csharp-driver-jsondotnet/docs/reference/content/getting_started/quick_tour.md

 BsonSerializer.RegisterSerializer<MyClass>(myClassSerializer);
 ```

-Note that while a .NET Driver serializer is for a specific type `T`, a `JsonSerializer` can actually be used
+While a .NET Driver serializer is for a specific type `T`, a `JsonSerializer` can actually be used
 for any number of types.
 What this means is that you can use the same instance of a `JsonSerializer` with
 multiple `JsonSerializerAdapters`.
 So if you have two classes, `MyClass1` and `MyClass2`, they can share
 a single underlying `JsonSerializer`.